leedium/occ-react-component/README.md

 ```

 ### Configuration
-1. Naturally update occ widget configuration in `/file`
+1. Naturally update occ widget configuration in `/file` as well as the layout sub folder name `/file/widget/{componentName}/layouts/{componentName}Default`
-(don't forget to update the widget template files with your component's name)
+(don't forget to update the id in widget template files with your component's name, and rename all the classes)
 ```
  <div data-bind="onRender: onRender.bind($data)" id="{componentName}"></div>
 ```